 Obtaining a UK birth certificate is relatively straightforward, whether it's a copy of your birth certificate or an ancestor.
 Birth certificates in England and Wales can be ordered directly from the website of UK GRO Certificates.
 The full certificate will be delivered to you.
 Note that all births registered in Scotland can be searched, accessed and retrieved online for a nominal price.
 The process for England and Wales is both more expensive and more complicated.

-Order Birth Certificate England and Wales - Despatched on the 15th working day from receipt of order.
+Order Birth Certificate England and Wales - Despatched on the 15th working day from the date of the order process.

-Order Birth Certificate England and Wales - Despatched on the 5th working day from receipt of order.
+Order Birth Certificate England and Wales - Despatched on the 5th working day from the date of the order process.

-Order Birth Certificate England and Wales - Despatched within 2 to 3 working day from receipt of order.
+Order Birth Certificate England and Wales - Despatched within 2 to 3 working day from the date of the order process.

 96%* of our customers confirm that they are satisfied with our service and would recommend it to others and we hope you will also.
 So that you can make an informed decision when ordering, please be aware that there are other certificate ordering services available and that costs do vary.

 Any birth certificate within England and Wales, Scotland, Northern Ireland, States of Guernsey, Island of Jersey, Isle of Man and Ireland can be re-issued, as well as Birth registered overseas but was registered with the appropriate United Kingdom authority within the country of Birth.
 These would include Armed Forces, Consular, High Commission or Embassy registrations.
 Please bear in mind that Birth registration with the British authorities is not compulsory when overseas, and a duplicate certificate can only be issued if the Birth certificate has been deposited with either the Embassy or Consulate within the country of Birth, or at the Foreign & Commonwealth Office in London upon return to the United Kingdom.